socialsignin/spring-social-security-demo/README.md

 Simple Hello World Webapp demonstrating the <a href="https://github.com/socialsignin/spring-social-security">
 spring-social-security</a> module.

-Demonstrates delegating to Twitter/Facebook for login for a webapp, and enables the logged-in user to connect with an additional provider once they have logged in.
+Resources in the application are protected using provider specific roles such has ROLE_USER_TWITTER or ROLE_USER_FACEBOOK, or simply by ROLE_USER.

-Also demonstrates authentication flow on a non-authorized user attempting to access a protected resource (delegation to third party provider for authentication, followed by redirect back to locally protected url).
+Spring Security is configured with the SpringSocialSecurityAuthenticationFilter which ensures that users attempting to access a protected resource are prompted to connect with the relevant SaaS provider in order to authenticate.

 Running the demo
 ----------------